 Now, don’t order any desserts.
 We can have giant, nominally priced icecreams from Ideals or Pabbas.
 If you come to Mangalore, do not – I repeat – do not go back without eating icecreams from Ideals or Pabbas.
 Nowhere in the world will you get such huge, tasty ice creams at such low prices.

 What?
 You are stuffed, and would rather have ice creams later?
 No problem.
 Let’s head to a mall and do some slow walking.
 It helps in digestion, you know.
 Mangalore has 3 major malls now, and I would recommend that we go to the City Center mall (in the heart of the city), or Forum Fiza mall (Pandeshwar).
 Do some window shopping, and meet me at the lobby in an hour.

 Oh, you are back?
-You want that ice cream now?
-Alright, Let us head to Pabbas.
+Do you want that ice cream now?
+Alright, let us head to Pabbas.
 Order any of these icecreams if you are anything like me (who has a black hole for a stomach): Parfait, Three-in-one, Tiramisu or Gudbad.
-Visiting Pabbas is another one of the top things to do in Mangalore
+Visiting Pabbas is another one of the fun things to do in Mangalore

 Here’s a short video that gives glimpses of some of my favourite icecreams:

 Next to Pabbas is the fairgrounds where almost every month, a new fair pops up.
 One day you see them taking down the stalls, and the next day you see them putting them back up with a different name.
 The stores sell more or less the same stuff, but people keep flocking to every fair, expecting something different every time.